 Applicants must submit high school and/or college transcripts, a short essay, and a resume.
 Transfer applicants can bring up to 90 previous credits.
 Applications are accepted on a rolling basis, with six start dates per year.

-Champlain College is regionally accredited by the New England Association of Schools and Colleges.
+Champlain College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 Designated by the National Security Agency as a National Center of Academic Excellence in Information Assurance Education, UIS offers an online BS in information systems security degree completion program.